 Consistently billing ‘favourite’ items in significant numbers.

-Some GPs develop habits of billing for certain services significantly more often than their colleagues in the area.
+Some GPs develop billing habits for certain services significantly more often than their colleagues in the area.

 Example 2: GP bills item 11700 – ECG 20 times a week.
 Others bill ECG 3 times a week.
 Medicare will question why.
 In passing, Medicare forbids screening, except for Australian Diabetes Risk etc. Billing for ECG without clinical reason is not permissible.